yguo005/Google_Gemini_Hackathon_AdForge/backend/README.md

 # AdForge Agent Backend

-This is the backend service for the AdForge Agent Transparency Dashboard.
+This is the backend service for the AdForge Agent Transparency Dashboard with real Gemini AI integration.

 ## Setup